 – Jeremy Wates, EEB Secretary GeneralLink to partner

-The network of European Environment and Sustainable Development Advisory Councils (EEAC) believes that a transition towards a more sustainable Europe, which addresses the environmental, economic, social and cultural dimensions of sustainability, is both necessary and possible.
-The EEAC is happy to endorse and support the European Sustainable Development Week 30 May – 5 June 2015.Link to partner
+The European Environment and Sustainable Development Advisory Councils Network (EEAC) believes that a transition towards a more sustainable Europe, which addresses the environmental, economic, social and cultural dimensions of sustainability, is both necessary and possible.
+The EEAC is pleased to endorse and support the European Sustainable Development Week initiative.Link to partner

 The World Business Council for Sustainable Development (WBCSD), a CEO-led organization of some 200 forward-thinking global companies, is committed to galvanizing the global business community to create a sustainable future for business, society and the environment.
 In line with our vision to apply respected thought leadership and effective advocacy to generate constructive solutions and take shared action, we are pleased to support the European Sustainable Development Week.Link to partner